If you have already purchased this Software, let me take a moment to thank you for being a loyal customer

 So, how can we fix this.
 Well the answer is to count how many Columns the Pivot Table uses plus Column A and move our Notes at least that distance away in the "Notes" Worksheet.
 To start, ensure that you have no Filters on the Pivot Table.
 Go to the "Notes" Worksheet.
 Insert a Column and then press "F4" to repeat for as many Columns as you need (I did 18).
 Press ALT+F8 to enter the VBA Editor and change the Pivot Notes Index Cell to the start of your moved Notes ie. I changed mine to "S1".
 Now, the Formulas in the "Notes" Worksheet will have changed, but we have a neat trick to update them again.
 Go back to the Notes alongside your Pivot Table, press "F2" in one of the Notes and press "Enter".
 All of the Notes will update and we have fixed the circular Formula issue (remember as long as the Notes Formula do not refer to themselves the fact that they are calculating something different on the "Notes" Worksheet is irrelevant)

-Please Note: when adding Data Validation as a List linking to a Range, unless you explicitly link the Range to the same Worksheet as your Pivot Table, then you MUST add the Range specifying the Name of the Worksheet like this:
+When adding Data Validation as a List linking to a Range, unless you explicitly link the Range to the same Worksheet as your Pivot Table, then you MUST add the Range specifying the Name of the Worksheet like this:

 =Sheet2!A1:A4 ' Excel may remove the Name of the Worksheet when it displays the Address, but it will be recognised correctly as a Range